HaxeFoundation/HaxeManual/output/HaxeManual/website/class-field-inline.md

 }
 ```

-The generated Javascript output reveals the effect of inline:
+The generated JavaScript output reveals the effect of inline:

 ```haxe
 (function () { "use strict";